anonymus005/ESP8266_anonymous005V2.0/README.md

 DNS: 10.10.10.1

-Playloads working for the moment:
+Working payloads for the moment:
-Mira+ Hen,
+- Mira+ Hen,
-Dumper,
+- Dumper,
-Ftp,
+- Ftp,
-Update blocker
+- Update blocker

 the firmawre will be updated with all payloads one time that they are converted for 505.
 Thank you